| Overview: Apart from verbal-language communication, there is another important

 is further detailed by including gestures, posture, facial expressions,

-1. Artifacts / Objects
+and eye contact.
+Main Ideas 1.
+Artifacts / Objects

 Artifacts are objects often used to communicate information